squizzi/make_host_file/README.md

   -h, --help            Show help
   -N NAMETYPE           Define a hostname to use to identify hosts in your
                         deployed environment.
+  -u USER, --user USER  Override the default user used to connect.
+Use this
+                        flag if you've deployed an environment that is not based on the 'docker' lab to override the default user AWS creates for login.
   --make-local          Add entries to the hosts in your local /etc/hosts file
                         (requires root) using the public IP's for each host.
   --no-zero             Do not start hostname count from 0, start from 1